Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/excel/excel-add-ins-overview.md

 # Excel add-ins overview

-An Excel add-in allows you to extend the Excel application’s functionality across multiple platforms including Office for Windows, Office Online, Office for the Mac, and Office for the iPad.
+An Excel add-in allows you to extend Excel application functionality across multiple platforms including Office for Windows, Office Online, Office for the Mac, and Office for the iPad.
 Use Excel add-ins within a workbook to:

 - Interact with Excel objects, read and write Excel data.
 - Extend functionality using web based task pane or content pane